 Elizabeth: The Americans

-) is going to be a force to be reckoned with!
+The Americans is still a pretty fresh show, but it seems like Elizabeth (Keri Russell) is going to be a force to be reckoned with!
 In the pilot, she dives into a pretty intense fight scene and kicks butt.
 She's also fiercely loyal.
 Sure, it's to the KGB, but loyalty is still an admirable trait.
 Well played, Liz!

-Max and Caroline:
+Max and Caroline: 2 Broke Girls

 Our love for Max (Kat Dennings) and Caroline (Beth Behrs) is simple: They're such great friends to each other.
 They've both hit tough times, and yet they've worked together to survive, and now they're business owners.
 Would they succeed without each other?
 Probably.
 But why?